msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 - You are now invited to confirm the shipping via the `Confirm Shipped` button
 - An **Inbound Shipment** has been generated and is now visible to your customer

 At this stage, you are still able to edit shipment lines, to add items or to delete existing lines.
-However, if picking has been confirmed, you need to make sure to inform your fulfillment facility of any change so they can make sure that the shipment is still correct.
+However, if picking has been confirmed, you need to make sure to inform your fulfilment facility of any change so they can make sure that the shipment is still correct.

 ### Confirming the Outbound Shipment shipping